jannakha/work-test/README.md

 ### Technical requirements
-- use a framework (Laravel, Lumen, Symfony, etc)
+- use a framework: Laravel 5 (preferred), Lumen, Symfony, etc
 - use any build tools required
 - provide documentation for your services